Antonella-Garofalo1/Antonella-Garofalo1/README.md

 # Antonella Garofalo - Expert in Protection, Social Protection, Migration, Asylum, Refugee Status Determination, International Migration, Vulnerable People, Gender, and Youth

 Welcome to my professional profile!
 I am Antonella Garofalo, a dedicated and experienced professional specializing in international development, social protection, and migration.
-With over ten years of experience, I have worked extensively on projects and programs aimed at supporting vulnerable populations, including refugees, migrants, women, and children.
+With over fifteen years of experience, I have worked extensively on projects and programs aimed at supporting vulnerable populations, including refugees, migrants, women, and children.

 ## Professional Summary